US police not above the law: Sharpton at Daunte Wright funeral | Malay Mail

 “Trained people don’t confuse guns from Tasers,” he said.
 “Trained people don’t put knees on people’s necks for nine minutes and 29 seconds.”

-Representative Ilhan Omar of Minnesota attended the funeral at Shiloh Temple church in Minneapolis and presented Wright’s parents with a US flag that flew over the US Capitol in honour of their son.
+Representative Ilhan Omar of Minnesota attended the funeral at Shiloh Temple church in Minneapolis and presented Wright’s parents with a US flag that flew over the US Capitol in honor of their son.

 Minnesota Governor Tim Walz read a proclamation condemning “systemic racism” and the need to “enact change.”